TheTrueTom/GLINCS-KiCAD-Libraries/README.md

 2018 - GLINCS-AXINT, see AUTHORS for more details

 # Licence
-Proprietary and confidential, see LICENSE for more details
+MIT, see LICENSE for more details